jtd2226/mia/README.md

     - [using firebase admin sdk](https://firebase.google.com/docs/admin/setup)
     - client will pass oauth token and e-mail in json body
     - server will store data in firestore using the firebase admin sdk
-  - Make `/presave` route that will authenticate user on load and automatically store info needed for cloud task to save song to users spotify account
+  - Make `/presave` route that will authenticate user when the page loads and automatically store info needed for cloud task to save song to users spotify account
     - Clicking presave button will redirect here
     - User can also go to link directly